What a little conversation can do to change the rut your relationship is in ...

 Me: Isn't this, then, a form of control?
 Aren't you trying to get him to change how he sees things, or how he feels about you?

 Client: Well, yeah, but he doesn't have all the information he needs.
-5 Actions For Successful Relationships
+5 Things People In EXTREMELY Successful Relationships Do Differently

 Me: So he is blaming you as his form of control, and you are explaining as your form of control — is that right?